 Building ties of peace and friendship was the goal of the delegation from various Durham congregations that went to Nicaragua in June 1993, looking for a sister community.
 The US-funded Contra War was over, and the long process of rebuilding the economy had begun.
 The delegation visited the town of San Ramón, which is the center of a rural municipality of the same name in the mountainous highlands of north-central Nicaragua, in the department of Matagalpa (for an explanation of Nicaraguan geo-political divisions, click here).
 The municipality of San Ramón is home to about 45,000 people, most of whom depend on subsistence farming and income from day labor on coffee plantations to survive.
 The combined impacts of extreme poverty and limited road infrastructure result in very limited access to basic services.

-Since its foundation, SCSRN has been a part of countless community development projects in the municipality of San Ramón in the areas of health, education, and tourism (for a complete list, click on the following link: 2016 Summary of SCSRN projects).
-One of our greatest legacies as an organization was the creation of Finca Esperanza Verde Eco-lodge and Coffee Farm, founded in 1998.
-At that time, no one in San Ramón knew what tourism meant, and people were doubtful that visitors would come to their out-of-the-way rural municipality.
+Since its foundation, SCSRN has been a part of countless community development projects in the municipality of San Ramón in the areas of health, water and sanitation, education, and environmental preservation (for a complete list, click here).
+One of our greatest legacies as an organization was the creation has been in the development of the community tourism industry of San Ramón.
+When we began bringing groups to San Ramón in 1998, no one in San Ramón knew what tourism meant, and people were doubtful that visitors would come to their out-of-the-way rural municipality.
 Nevertheless, they were intrigued and willing to help us make that happen.
-Now, FEV is an award-winning, internationally recognized eco-lodge and farm, and SCSRN’s tours have connected countless visitors with the community of San Ramón through our personalized cultural immersion experiences.
-We sold FEV in early 2013, and since then, we have worked closely with the new owners who enthusiastically want to continue serving as hosts for our groups.
-For more information on FEV, see www.fincaesperanzaverde.org.
+All these years later, we have brought countless visitors to San Ramón through our cultural immersion ecotours and San Ramón is widely recognized as a destination for community-based tourism.

 We’re happy to say that this story isn’t over yet.
 SCSRN continues to work with and for the people of San Ramón, and we continue to make people-to-people connections between San Ramón and U.S. communities.
 We invite you to come be a part of our interdependent family!